-- requesting that the researcher correct the research record and provide proof that the research record has been corrected; - advising the researcher that the Agency will not accept applications for future funding from him/her for a defined time period or indefinitely; - terminating remaining instalments of the grant or award; - seeking a refund within a defined time frame of all or part of the funds already paid; - advising the researcher that the Agency will not consider him/her to serve on agency committees (e.g. peer review, advisory boards); and/or - such other recourse available by law.
+- b.
+Such recourse can include, but is not limited to: - issuing a letter of concern to the researcher; - requesting that the researcher correct the research record and provide proof that the research record has been corrected; - advising the researcher that the Agency will not accept applications for future funding from him/her for a defined time period or indefinitely; - terminating remaining instalments of the grant or award; - seeking a refund within a defined time frame of all or part of the funds already paid; - advising the researcher that the Agency will not consider him/her to serve on agency committees (e.g., peer review, advisory boards); and/or such other recourse available by law.